-Exchanger or Taxpayer: The property owner seeking to defer taxes on capital gain, depreciation or other income tax by utilizing a IRC §1031 exchange.
+Exchanger or Taxpayer: The property owner seeking to defer taxes on capital gain, depreciation or other income tax by utilizing an IRC §1031 Exchange.

 Forward Exchange: The most common form of exchange transaction in which the exchange begins with the transfer of the Relinquished Property to a buyer and concludes with acquisition of Replacement Property from a seller (typically a third party).